3DCdsc/Intro_to_Git_Workshop/2_Git_With_Github.md

 Assume that the above diagram represents a repository.
 Now let us say that this repository is sitting on GitHub in 3DC's account.
 Suppose you want to have a copy of this repository as it is on your account as well so that you can access everything that is inside this repository and make changes to the stuff that is in there without affecting what is currently sitting on 3DC's account.
 To do this you will need to "Fork" the repository.
 What this does is that it takes an entirely different instance of the repository and adds it to your account.

 To fork a repository you can simply go to the repository's page and hit the fork button on the top right corner.
+Let's go ahead and fork the same repository we downloaded just now (https://github.com/kaypohleb/js-teaching)

 <div style="text-align:center"><img src="images/Fork1.PNG" /></div>